Why & How To Switch From Squarespace to WordPress

 1. Ease of Use

 Squarespace is ideal for beginners because of how easy it is to use.
-When I first looked at it, it was very simple and minimalist, which is great for those who don’t have much technical expertise.
+It’s very simple and minimalist, which is great for those who don’t have much technical expertise.

 WordPress is kind of the opposite, but when you have the right guide, it becomes easy—like choosing a template, the right theme, plugins, etc.